We belong to the Most Holy Trinity since Baptism

 God revealed himself to us gradually as a Trinity.
 In the first reading (Deut 4), Moses reminds the people that they belong to God.
 What God did for them by leading them out of the slavery of Egypt with many miracles, God did not do for any other people.
 So, Moses asks them to always remember that the Lord is God and to keep his commandments.

 More of the revelation of the Trinity was when Jesus, the second person of the Trinity, became incarnate.
 Before Jesus ascended, he promised the Holy Spirit at Pentecost.
 The coming of the Holy Spirit at Pentecost revealed the third person of the Holy Trinity.
 God is a Trinity: Father, Son, and Holy Spirit.
-It is the happiest of families, totally united in love for each other.
+They are totally united in love for each other.
 The Father loves the Son, and the Son loves the Father.
 We call this love of the Father for the Son, and the love of the Son for the Father, the Holy Spirit.

 As God revealed himself to us gradually as a Trinity, Jesus revealed much to us about his Father and the Holy Spirit as he taught us about them: